fabiosantoscode/wentto/README.md

 ```

 ### naming your goto labels
-It can become complicated to deal with a large wentto chain.
-Here's how you can give names to your functions
+It can become complicated to deal with numeric indices in a large wentto chain.

+To give names to your functions, just wrap them in a pair (`[name, yourFunction]`).
+You don't have to give a name to every function.

 ```javascript
 var myFunc = wentto([